These are the five highest GDPR fines in November 2024

 The Phone House Spain: 6.5 million euros (Spain)

 On April 14, 2021, The Phone House Spain, S.L.
 (TPHS) reported a serious data breach to the Spanish data protection authority Agencia Española de Protección de Datos (AEPD).
 Around 13 million data records were affected.
-The attack was carried out using ransomware (Babuk Locker), which encrypted sensitive personal data.
+The attack was carried out via a Ransomware (Babuk Locker), the sensitive personal data encrypted.
 The data was then published on the dark web.

 The Phone House, on the other hand, saw itself as the victim of a sophisticated cyber attack.
 The company explained that even the most advanced security measures may not have provided complete protection.
 Moreover, the subsequent publication of the data on the dark web was beyond its control.

-Nevertheless, the AEPD imposed a fine of 6.5 million euros.
-In the fine notice, it justified this with the inadequate implementation of preventative security measures and the high number of people affected.
+Nevertheless, the AEPD imposed a Fine in the amount of 6.5 million euros.
+In the fine notice, it justifies this with the inadequate implementation of preventative security measures and the high number of people affected.
 The AEPD emphasizes the obligation of companies to proactively implement suitable security measures in accordance with the risks.
 An appeal against the ruling was rejected by the AEPD.

 Source: Notice of fine from the Agencia Española de Protección de Datos against The Phone House